 When the roads are wet there’s a higher chance for car accidents.
 Stopping distance is lengthened and people can find that their vehicles slide more easily, as well.
 Because of the increased risk, driving more carefully is important.
 You can’t control what other drivers do, but there are ways you can reduce your risk of getting into a car accident simply by making some different choices.

-What can you do to stay safe in wet weather?
+What can you do to drive safely in wet weather?

 Here are some tips to help reduce your risk of a car accident when the roads are wet.